ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * determined by resolutions of the House

-* set out in [Standing Orders](https://api.parliament.uk/standing-orders): for example, public Standing Order 73 in the House of Lords describing scrutiny reserve preventing the Government from tabling an approval motion for an affirmative statutory instrument until the Joint Committee on Statutory Instruments has reported
+* set out in [Standing Orders](https://api.parliament.uk/standing-orders): for example, public Standing Order 73 in the House of Lords describing scrutiny reserve preventing the Government from moving an approval motion for an affirmative statutory instrument until the Joint Committee on Statutory Instruments has reported

 * determined by precedent of custom and practice

 * set out in rulings made by the Speaker

 A diagram showing [hierarchies of things informing procedure](https://github.com/ukparliament/ontologies/blob/master/procedure/meta/informing/informing.png), as applying to each House, is linked.
-Steps happening only in the House of Commons appear in the left hand bubble.
-Steps happening only in the House of Lords appear in the right hand bubble.
-Bicameral steps, such as joint committees, are shown in the intersection between the two bubbles.

 Procedure maps may show steps that happen outside Parliament: for example, the making of an SI by a government minister.
-These steps are shown outside the two bubbles - as is time, in the sense of procedural clocks.

 ## What is a work package?

 A work package is a set of business items undertaken by one or both Houses of Parliament.
 It may be subject to procedure: for example, a package of work to scrutinise, amend and pass or reject a bill - or it may not be subject to a procedure: for example, a select committee inquiry following no procedural path.

-Work packages have a focus: a work packageable thing, for example: a topic area in the context of a select committee inquiry, or a paper made available to Parliament in the case of the passage of primary legislation, secondary - or delegated - legislation, or a treaty.
+Work packages have a focus - a work packageable thing - for example: a topic area in the context of a select committee inquiry, or bills and papers made available to Parliament in the case of the passage of primary legislation, secondary - or delegated - legislation, or a treaty.

 Work packages - rather than particular instruments or papers - are subject to procedure because some instruments or papers are laid multiple times and only initiate a work package in one context, for example: a treaty might be laid once before ratification - which may trigger a work package subject to the procedure set out by the [Constitutional Reform and Governance Act 2010](http://www.legislation.gov.uk/ukpga/2010/25/contents) - and once following ratification, when no work package is triggered.

 Work packages contain business items, some taking place in Parliament and some outside.
-A business item is said to actualise a procedural step.
+A business item actualises a procedural step.

 ## Why are some routes not recorded?

 The procedure maps are designed to be parsed as state diagrams rather than read as flowcharts.
-Parsing rules determine out how a machine should traverse routes from steps to determine what is allowed to happen next, what is caused to happen next and what is precluded from happening.
+Parsing rules set out how a machine should traverse routes from steps to determine what is allowed to happen next, what is caused to happen next and what is precluded from happening.

-It may appear that some routes are missing: for example, a common outcome for a motion is to be moved, proposed, debated and withdrawn before the question is put.
-This suggests that a debate step should allow for a begging leave to withdraw step, but the begging leave to withdraw step is allowed from the proposal step and not precluded by the debate step.
-This means the begging of leave to withdraw step is still in play* at the point of the debate and there is no need for a separate route.
+It may appear that some routes are missing, for example: a common outcome for a motion is to be moved, debated and withdrawn before the question is put.
+This suggests that a debate step should allow for a begging leave to withdraw step, but the begging leave to withdraw step is allowed from the moving step and not precluded by the debate step.
+This means the begging of leave to withdraw step is still in play at the point of the debate and there is no need for a separate route.

 In deciding between making the maps parseable by machines as state diagrams and making them legible by people as flowcharts, we’ve decided to err on the side of machine parsability.